 - Do not be afraid of what you do not know.
 Be open to learning, and allow your partners to help guide you in understanding these cultural perspectives and their lived experiences.

 - Throughout your campaign, keep asking yourself the types of questions listed above.
 There are always opportunities to open your doors wider and expand your reach further.

 - Inclusiveness should be an integral part of your campaign, from start to finish.

-- Language and cultural barriers can prevent people from getting involved with your campaign.
+- Language, accessibility, and cultural barriers can prevent people from getting involved with your campaign.

 - Think strategically where you are recruiting and engaging.
 It is important to go to the people and organizations you hope to engage rather than expecting that interested parties will always come to you.

 - There are always opportunities to create a more inclusive, welcoming community.